Cuttlerat/yoba/README.md

 tokens:
   tg_token: YOUR_TOKEN       # Register your bot here: https://t.me/BotFather
   weather_token: YOUR_TOKEN  # You can get a weather token here: http://openweathermap.org/
   clash_remcg: COOKIE        # You can take it from https://codingame.com cookies
+  clash_remember_me: COOKIE  # You can take it from https://codingame.com cookies
+  clash_cg_session: COOKIE   # You can take it from https://codingame.com cookies
   clash_secret: SECRET       # You can take it from https://codingame.com requests
 telegram:
   mode: Polling # or Webhook
   webhook_port: 30222